 If you want to use authentication mechanisms with your Firebase application, to enable users to sign up, sign in and sign out, you need to head over to the Authentication option.

-firebase authentication You can either set up a sign in method here or by clicking the Sign-in method option above. firebase sign in methods
+You can either set up a sign in method here or by clicking the Sign-in method option above.

-If you want to setup social sign in methods such as Google, Facebook and Twitter, head over to .
-Otherwise you can also follow these visual guides on how to setup and .
+If you want to setup social sign in methods such as Google, Facebook and Twitter, head over to this tutorial that guides you through the process of setting up Facebook and Twitter Apps, but also through the necessary source code implementation.
+Otherwise you can also follow these visual guides on how to setup Facebook and Twitter.

 You can find more about the implementation details in the Firebase in React tutorial referenced in the beginning of this visual guide.